• Skip to main content

 It implies the increase in business activity after the lowest point of the depression has been reached.

-There is a slight improvement in economic activity during this phase of a business cycle to start with.
+There is a slight improvement in economic activity during this phase of the business cycle to start with.

-The entrepreneurs start to feel the economic situation was not so bad as it was in the first phase.
+The entrepreneurs start to feel the economic situation was not as bad as it was in the first phase.
 This leads to further improvement in business activity.

 The banks expand credit.
 Business inventories are also started rising slowly.